Learn Java Easy. Chapter 9. Creating a Distraction Device. With Loops, Conditionals and Scanner

 public static void main(String[] args) {

-boolean turnOffLight = false; // Initial state of turnOffLight variable
+boolean turnOffLights = false; // Initial status of the turnOffLights variable

-// Change turnOffLight state from false to true
+// Change the status of turnOffLights from false to true

 }